Strategic Tradeoffs Between Humans and AI in Multi-Agent Bargaining

+Summary statistics of trading patterns are provided in Table~\ref{tab:summary_trade_table}, and average final surplus information in Table~\ref{tab:summary_metric_table}.
+The 2-chip visualization is shown in Figure~\ref{fig:trade_space2} and 4-chip visualization in Figure~\ref{fig:trade_space4}.
+They exhibit similar behaviors as discussed in Section~\ref{sec:trade_patterns}.

-\section{Aside on smaller model performance}
+\section{Aside on Smaller Model Performance}

-We tested smaller models from both the Gemini and GPT families— \texttt{Gemini-2.5-Flash} and \texttt{GPT-o4-mini}—and found that their overall performance falls short of both human participants and larger models such as GPT-4o, particularly in terms of surplus generation.
-Even with prompt refinement, the average surplus gain remains substantially lower.
+We tested smaller models from both the Gemini and GPT families---\texttt{Gemini-2.5-Flash} and \texttt{GPT-o4-mini}---and found that their overall performance falls short of both human participants and larger models such as GPT-4o, particularly in terms of surplus generation.
+Even with prompt refinement, the average surplus remains substantially lower.

 Procedurally, these small models also behave quite differently from their larger counterparts.
-As shown in Figure~\ref{fig:small-model}, proposals by Gemini-2.5-Flash and GPT-4-mini are heavily concentrated around a narrow region: nearly zero net surplus gain and a 1:1 trade ratio.
+As shown in Figure~\ref{fig:small-model}, proposals by Gemini-2.5-Flash and GPT-o4-mini are heavily concentrated around a narrow region: nearly zero net surplus gain and a 1:1 trade ratio.
 Roughly 90\% of offers consist of exchanging one chip for exactly one of another type (e.g., 1 red for 1 green).
-Loss-incurring proposals are virtually nonexistent—but so are high-surplus trades (e.g., net surplus $> 2$).
+Rarely do small LLMs propose trades that would result in a loss.
+However, they also rarely propose trades that would benefit them substantially (e.g., a net surplus of $> 2$).
 Prompt refinement slightly broadens the distribution but fails to shift the models away from this dominant 1:1 pattern.

 This low-variance, risk-averse behavior is characteristic of the ``lazy generation'' effect reported in small language models \citep{lambert2023alignment}, and reflects the narrow, template-driven action spaces observed in recent bargaining benchmarks for sub-10B parameter agents \citep{xia-etal-2024-measuring}.